FarmBot-Docs/farmbot-genesis/v1.5/Extras/reference/assemble-the-v-wheels.md

 ---
 title: "Assemble the V-Wheels"
 slug: "assemble-the-v-wheels"
-excerpt: "All of our full FarmBot kits come with pre-assembled V-wheels"
+description: "All of our full FarmBot kits come with pre-assembled V-wheels"
 ---

 * toc